 Why does the government want to bring in voter ID?

 The government said the legislation will reduce the potential for voter fraud in the UK.
-It claimed “anecdotal” evidence of voters impersonating other people are “frequent”.
+It claimed “anecdotal” evidence of voters impersonating other people at polling stations are “frequent”.

 Ministers believe that forcing voters to show photo ID to back up the name and address on their polling card will prevent people voting fraudulently under someone else’s name.